maubot/translate/README.md

 ## Usage

-Invite the bot to your room, so you can ask it for translatins, example:
+After inviting the bot to your room, simply use the `!translate` command:

     !translate en ru Hello world.